parmentelat/asynciojobs/README.md

 ### You can't run the same scheduler twice

 In much the same way, once a scheduler is done - assuming all went well - essentially all of its jobs are marked as done, and trying to run it again will either do nothing, or raise an exception.

-### You can't run an empty scheduler

-As of this writing, trying to run an empty scheduler results in an exception, as no entry point can be found in the requirements graph.
-This might change in the future though.